Dopaminergic pathways

 Dopaminergic pathways (dopamine pathways, dopaminergic projections) in the human brain are involved in both physiological and behavioral processes including movement, cognition, executive functions, reward, motivation, and neuroendocrine control.
 Each pathway is a set of projection neurons, consisting of individual dopaminergic neurons.

-The four major dopaminergic pathways are the mesolimbic pathway, the mesocortical pathway, the nigrostriatal pathway, and the tuberoinfundibular pathway.The mesolimbic pathway and the mesocortical pathway form the mesocorticolimbic system.
+There are more than 10 dopaminergic cell groups and pathways.
+The four major dopaminergic pathways are the mesolimbic pathway, the mesocortical pathway, the nigrostriatal pathway, and the tuberoinfundibular pathway.
+The mesolimbic pathway and the mesocortical pathway form the mesocorticolimbic system.
 Two other dopaminergic pathways to be considered are the hypothalamospinal tract and the incertohypothalamic pathway.

 Parkinson's disease, attention deficit hyperactivity disorder (ADHD), substance use disorders (addiction), and restless legs syndrome (RLS) can be attributed to dysfunction in specific dopaminergic pathways.

 The dopamine neurons of the dopaminergic pathways synthesize and release the neurotransmitter dopamine.
 Enzymes tyrosine hydroxylase and dopa decarboxylase are required for dopamine synthesis.
 These enzymes are both produced in the cell bodies of dopamine neurons.
 Dopamine is stored in the cytoplasm and vesicles in axon terminals.
 Dopamine release from vesicles is triggered by action potential propagation-induced membrane depolarization.
 The axons of dopamine neurons extend the entire length of their designated pathway.